Ganna Pogrebna: Career

 Pogrebna has taught and supervised students in data science, cyber security, behavioral data science, business analytics and artificial intelligence.
 She has also worked as a consultant for private and public sector companies in various industries.
-Pogrebna communicates her research to a wider audience through her YouTube blog "Data Driven" and "Inclusion AI.
+Pogrebna communicates her research through her Behavioural Data Science Week newsletter on LinkedIn, YouTube blog "Data Driven" and "Inclusion AI.
 Blog", and is a regular contributor to various blogs and media outlets.
-She is methods editor at Leadership Quarterly and associate editor of Judgement and Decision Making.
+She is methods editor at Leadership Quarterly, editor at Scientific Reports and associate editor of Judgement and Decision Making.

 Notable research works

-In 2021, her team's box office predicting technology was discussed at an expert panel at the Stockholm Film Festival.
+In 2021, her team's box office predicting technology was discussed at the Stockholm Film Festival.
 In 2018, she co-developed a model predicting parental risk attitudes based on the characteristics of children, revealing gender inequalities in parenting.
 In 2019, she contributed to a Council of Europe study on the implications of advanced digital technologies for human rights.
 In 2020-2021, she researched handwashing patterns and protected vulnerable groups during the COVID-19 pandemic.
 In 2022, Pogrebna's work highlighted the threats and benefits of software products used in schools and at home.
+Her work also emphasised the critical role of AI in discovering new cancer biomarkers by integrating complex biological data, while also cautioning against the risks of embedded algorithmic bias in medical diagnostics.

+In 2023-2024, Pogrebna has advanced the strategic use of digital twins by demonstrating their value in simulating complex change scenarios for business and policy.
+In 2024, in analysing behavioural barriers to electric vehicle uptake, Pogrebna identified “charger anxiety” as a dominant psychological factor driving Australians toward hybrid cars, highlighting infrastructure and trust gaps in sustainable mobility transitions.
+She also contributed to environmental AI applications by demonstrating how machine learning can be used to trace sources of waterborne pollution and support regulatory enforcement, including dynamic tracking of plastic “islands” in river deltas.

+In 2024, she led a landmark multi-institutional study examining the career trajectories of 757 women leaders across race, time, and sector, showing that Black women are more likely to take career risks early in their professional lives—a finding with significant implications for diversity and leadership development strategies.
+Pogrebna’s research explored how algorithmic misogyny and early negative experiences with AI systems shape long-term disengagement and digital distrust among women, contributing to a widening gender gap in technology adoption.

+In 2025, Pogrebna’s work on nuclear decision-making leverages human-machine teaming modelling and digital twin technologies to reduce the risk of escalation and miscalculation in high-stakes geopolitical environments.
+As part of the European Leadership Network’s Nuclear and New Technologies (NNT) Project, Pogrebna co-led the development of a prototype digital twin designed to simulate crisis scenarios across nuclear command, control, and communication (NC3) systems.